MMosley502/LEGUP/Tree-Tent-Rules.md

 ### No Tent for Tree

+Rule comes directly from Rule #1.
+Use this rule if a derivation leads to a situation where no place for a tent to be placed vertically or horizontally adjacent to a tree.

 ### No Tree for Tent

+Rule comes directly from Rule #1.
+Use this rule if a derivation leads to a situation where there is a tent that isn't placed vertically or horizontally adjacent to a tree.

 ### Too few Tents

+Rule comes directly from Rule #2.
+Use this rule if a derivation leads to a row/column having not enough tents to fufill the requirements.

 ### Too many Tents

+Rule comes directly from Rule #2.
+Use this rule if a derivation leads to a row/column having more tents than the requirements state.

 ### Touching Tents

+Rule comes directly from Rule #4.
+Use this rule if a derivation leads to a two tents being placed vertically, horizontally, or diagonally adjacent.